-Last year, on the 40th Anniversary of President Carter's declaration, President Trump invited leaders of the Chabad-Lubavitch to the White House for a special ceremony.
+In 2020, on the 40th Anniversary of President Carter's declaration, President Trump invited leaders of the Chabad-Lubavitch to the White House for a special ceremony.
 It is also interesting that all 50 state governors and mayors of about 100 cities have also recognized Education and Sharing Day.
 But this is just one example of the influence Chabad has over the elements of our government.
 It should be noted that during the 2016 election, Jared Kushner and Ivanka Trump publicly visited the Queens, New York gravesite of Rebbe Scnheerson and prayed for Donald Trump's victory in the election.
-The magazine Washington Monthly, in their November 27, 2017 issue noted that Jared Kushner and Ivanka Trump attend a Chabad synagogue in Washington, D.C.
+The magazine Washington Monthly, in their November 27, 2017 issue noted that Jared Kushner and Ivanka Trump routinely attend a Chabad synagogue in Washington, D.C.

 Some commentors on the world of Judaism remind Jews that Chabad-Lubavitch is nothing more than an offshoot of Sabbateanism, a messianic movement that in A.D.
 1666, tried to recapture Jerusalem from the Ottoman Turks and make it a world capital.
 The leader of this movement was Sabbatai Zevi, an anti-messiah figure who suggested that he would "turn the Torah on its head."
 He generated quite a following.
 He bragged that when he got to Istanbul, that he would take the sultan's crown off his head and put it on his own head.
 Instead, he was arrested by Sultan Mehmed IV's troops and imprisoned.
 He was given three choices for his sentence: